After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Best-In-Class Obstacle Avoidance: Roomba J7+

-After unveiling the S9, I was curious about what iRobot would do for an encore.
+After unveiling the S9, I wondered what iRobot would do for an encore.

 And it didn’t take long to find out.
-The Roomba J7+ is that encore, and its biggest upgrade is the front camera sensor, helping it avoid obstacles.
+The Roomba J7+ is that encore, and its most prominent upgrade is the front camera sensor, helping it avoid obstacles.

 It’s not the first Roomba with this technology, but it’s the first with an LED and camera combination, helping it evade obstacles even in dark areas.